Very Low Birth Weight

 What causes very low birth weight?

 The main cause of a baby having VLBW is being born too early.
 This is called preterm or premature birth.
 Premature means a baby is born before 37 weeks of pregnancy.
 Very-low-birth-weight babies are often born before 30 weeks of pregnancy.
-A premature baby has less time in the mother’s uterus to grow and gain weight.
+A premature baby has less time in the pregnant person’s uterus to grow and gain weight.
 Much of a baby's weight is gained during the later part of pregnancy.

 Who is at risk for very low birth weight?